 In both, each day is set up with a consistent routine, and the activities presented, are designed to challenge the children developmental growth for their age group.

-In a preschool, if your child seems to be developing at a slower rate, or you just have a feeling about something, a preschool can provide you with knowledge for your parenting skills to help and understand your child, and also get you the help you need from other professionals, to ensure your child has the best chance at education in the future, when they enter in the the k-12 school system.
+In a preschool, if your child seems to be developing at a slower rate, or you just have a feeling about something, a preschool can also provide you with knowledge to aid your parenting, to help and understand your child, and also get you the help you need from other professionals, to ensure your child has the best chance at education in the future, when they enter in the the k-12 school system.